freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 ..
 TODO Clarify differences between Journalist and Admin Workstations

-A SecureDrop Workstation contains both a copy of the :ref:`Submission Private Key<glossary_submission_key>`, and encrypted and decrypted messages and submissions.
+A SecureDrop Workstation contains both a copy of the :ref:`Submission Private Key<glossary_submission_key>`, and encrypted and decrypted messages and files received from Sources.
 It's critical to ensure that appropriate security practices are applied to a SecureDrop Workstation.

 - SecureDrop Workstations should always be powered off when not in use, and stored somewhere secure.
 Never leave them unattended.
 - A wired Internet connection that does not restrict Tor must be available for the SecureDrop Workstation during installation.
 This connection should either be dedicated to SecureDrop Workstation, or should be on a fully segregated subnet from the rest of the corporate network.